spaceh3ad/DataScience/README.md

 Project which uses euclidian distance formula for assigning the closest city to a given spot.
 The code use scrapped data with cities (city_name, latitude, longitude) and scrapped data of leisure places (lesiure_category, latitude, longitude)

+### Trading Bot

+Project takes archival tesla stocks data.
+Using 3 moving avareges (shortEMA, midEMA, longEMA), calculates the next step (buy, sell or hold).
+Program also visualise the sell and hold steps and profit - using matplotlib library.